kr55/ssiscataloger/faq.md

 **I am facing issues with the migration; how can I get help?**

 The AzureOps support team offers dedicated support to SSIS Catalog Migration Wizard users.
 You can contact a support agent from the product page live chat or email support@azureops.org with the problem statement.

+**Does SSIS Catalog Migration Wizard requires an internet connection to work?**

+SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the Internet to work.
+The Installer of the tool interacts with our license server only once over the internet.

 **What payment options are available?**